High end design & communications firm attains time management nirvana

 We do a lot of national as well as international work.
 Our people are spread across three different time zones and our clients and partners are all over the world.
 This requires a tremendous amount of logistics, organization and coordination.
 Not to mention eternal patience.

-Before Intervals, Birgitte used Excel spreadsheets, paper timesheets, email and yes, even the backs of envelopes to keep track of project assignments and hours worked.
+Before she found Intervals project management software online, Birgitte used Excel spreadsheets, paper timesheets, email and yes, even the backs of envelopes to keep track of project assignments and hours worked.
 When it came to billing clients, a lot of time literally evaporated looking for those scraps of paper that just happened to be nearby when hours needed to be recorded.
 And as we all know, evaporated time is not billable.

 But the moment of truth came when a client significantly expanded the scope of a web site project LUCITÀ was working on, changing many functionalities in mid-stream.
 Not only did it become virtually impossible to distinguish the "extra" new hours from the original contracted work, and thus bill for them, there were now two versions each of some functionalities—making Birgitte and her team spend even more time keeping track of them all.